-The numbers you’d need to be mindful of would be 50-70°C. Charging when your battery temperature is this high could result to critical heat levels.
+The numbers you’d need to be mindful of would be 50-70°C. Charging when your battery temperature is this high could result in critical heat levels.

 In the same way, charging your EV when it’s in a completely cold condition especially when it’s left in freezing weather can be as harmful.
 Though some argue that charging the battery in a cold state doesn’t necessarily shorten a battery’s lifespan, it’s always better to err on the safe side.

 Fortunately, there is available technology now that cools down or heats up an EV battery’s temperature.
 However, not all models carry this feature.

 Do: Cool down or warm up your battery before plugging it in.
 If you can, park your EV where it’s safe from extreme weather conditions.

 Neglecting To Use The EV For An Extended Period